RetroPie/RetroPie-Docs/docs/First-Installation.md

 Rpi 2/Rpi 3= 4 raspberries when the pi boots up

+If you get the error `Illegal Instruction`  when it boots, you picked the wrong SD image.

 ### Extract

 Once you have downloaded your SD card image you need to extract it using a program such as [7-Zip](http://www.7-zip.org/).
 You will extract the downloaded **.gz** file and the extracted file will be a **.img** file.